mailoptin/mailoptin/readme.txt

 See the website for more info https://mailoptin.io

 == Changelog ==

+= 2.2.8.3 =
+* Added Mailster Integration.
+* Moved effects control to Design panel.
+* Added support for double optin in EmailOctopus integration
+* Added new switch customizer loader method.
+* Added confirmation prompt before deleting optin and email campaigns.
+* Added after main content control to email template.
+* Added easy google font plugin compatibility.
+* Added support for categories and tags in post email digest.
+* Fixed issue where email automation was sending multiple times in same interval when incidentally there is a new post.
+* Fix issue of having to save draft first before publishing when custom fields are added to post edit screen.
+* Fix bug with leadbank not working.
+* Fixed issue with urlencode happening to urls in email campaign.
+* Deactivate cloned optin and email campaign by default.
+* If global optin is set, let never load rules also kick in.
+* Test mode now ignore display rules.

 = 2.2.8.2 =
 * Only return untrashed and default type list for mailpoet.